-- (1) Operators will submit a Supplemental Form 19, Spill/Release Report providing documentation that any suspected spill or release reported pursuant to Rule 912.b.(1).H. did not exceed any applicable reporting thresholds.
-The Operator will clean up any actual spill below the reporting threshold of Rule 912.b pursuant to the requirements of Rule 912.a.(5). - (2) If the suspected spill or release reported pursuant to Rule 912.b.(1).H did in fact exceed any reporting threshold identified in Rule 912.b.(1), the Operator will clean up the spill pursuant to the requirements of Rule 912.c. - f.
+- (1) Operators will submit a Supplemental Form 19 providing documentation that any suspected Spill or Release reported pursuant to Rule 912.b.(1).G did not exceed any applicable reporting thresholds.
+The Operator will clean up any actual Spill below the reporting threshold of Rule 912.b pursuant to the requirements of Rule 912.a.(5). - (2) If the suspected Spill or Release reported pursuant to Rule 912.b.(1).G did in fact exceed any reporting threshold identified in Rule 912.b.(1), the Operator will clean up the Spill pursuant to the requirements of Rule 912.c.

+f.
 Changes of Operator.
-Pursuant to Rule 218.a.(3), upon the Director's approval of a Form 9, Transfer of Permits, a new Operator will submit a supplemental Form 19, Spill/Release Report designating the responsible Operator for all open spills and releases.
+Within 60 days of the Director's approval of a Form 9, Transfer of Operatorship - Subsequent pursuant to Rule 218.e, the Buying Operator will submit a supplemental Form 19 designating the responsible Operator for each open Spill and Release.